hascat/HearthRoulette/README.md

 ## Selection Process

 The selection is made from the toys, items, and spells available to the player.
-Toys take precedence over items, which take precedence over spells.
+The shortest cooldown of these groups will be preferred.
+If none of these are on cooldown, toys take precedence over items, which take precedence over spells.

 ### Toys